EricxDu/turntable/README.md

 # Turntable
-Python module that manages an MPlayer slave and an album collection
+A friendly Python module that browses your album collection and puts on a record to listen with you.

 ## Requirements
 Turntable requires mplayer.py and mplayer